Floony7/next-blog-portfolio-2024/src/blogposts/inception-nextjs-nesting.md

 ---
-title: '"Inception" style nesting Next.js Client and Server Components  '
+title: '"Inception" style nesting of Next.js Client and Server Components  '
 date: '2024-04-22'
 tags: ['Next.js', 'React', 'Server Components']
 precis: "How do Next.js Client and Server Components differ?
 What are they each used for and how can we use them both to generate performant and feature rich applications?"